bpn07/todo-app-e-digital/README.md

 # Vite React Todo App
 A simple and efficient Todo App built using Vite and React.

+## Features

+- Add new tasks
+- Toggle task completion
+- Remove tasks
+- Filter tasks to show completed or all tasks using toggle button
+- Data stored in `localStorage`
+- State Management with React State

+## Installation

+Follow these steps to get the app up and running on your local machine:

+### Prerequisites

+Ensure you have the following installed:

+- **Node.js** (version 14 or higher)
+- **npm** (or **yarn**, but npm is recommended)

 # Getting Started
 Follow the steps below to set up the project on your local machine: